James Abourezk: Advocacy

-In 2003, Abourezk sued website ProBush.com for defamation.
+In 2003, Abourezk’ represented by Charles Abourezk, sued the website Probush.com for defamation.
 He was later joined by Jane Fonda and Roxanne Dunbar-Ortiz as plaintiffs, and settled the lawsuit with the Internet site in 2005.

-In 2007, Abourezk gave an interview to the Hezbollah funded news channel Al-Manar TV.
+In 2007, Abourezk gave an interview to the Hezbollah funded news channel Al-Manar.
 In this interview Abourezk said that he believed that Zionists used the terrorists that perpetrated the 9/11 terrorist attacks as a way to sow Islamophobia, that Zionists control the United States Congress, and that Hezbollah and Hamas are resistance fighters.
+He continued to criticize Israel in 2014, writing that "ending the occupation... would end the rockets fired by Hamas."

 After his retirement from the Senate, Abourezk worked as a lawyer and writer in Sioux Falls, South Dakota.
 He continued to be active in supporting tribal sovereignty and culture.
 In July 2015 he spoke out against a suit filed against the ICWA by the Goldwater Institute; it was one of three suits seeking to overturn the act.
 Some states and adoption groups, who make money off adoptions, have opposed any prohibitions on their placements of Native American children.
 Abourezk considered this his signature legislation and the new rules instrumental in protecting Native American children and preserving tribal families.
 He noted that the late Senator Barry Goldwater, his friend and colleague, had voted for the legislation in 1977 and had often consulted with him in tribal matters.

-Huffington Post writer James Zogby in 2014 praised Abourezk as a "bold and courageous former Senator" for protesting to the FBI after the ABSCAM operation.
+HuffPost writer James Zogby in 2014 praised Abourezk as a "bold and courageous former Senator" for protesting to the Federal Bureau of Investigation after the Abscam operation.

+Death

+He died at home in Sioux Falls on February 24, 2023, on his 92nd birthday.
+His funeral was held on Sunday, May 28, 2023, at the Washington Pavilion of Arts and Science in downtown Sioux Falls.

-Personal life and death
+Personal life

 Abourezk was married three times.
 His first marriage was to Mary Ann Houlton in 1952, which ended in divorce in 1981.
 They had three children.
 He subsequently married and divorced Margaret Bethea, before marrying Sanaa Dieb in 1991, with the couple remaining together until his death.

-Abourezk lived in South Dakota for most of his life.
-He died at home in Sioux Falls on February 24, 2023, his 92nd birthday.
+Abourezk was a Greek Orthodox Christian.
+He lived in South Dakota for most of his life.